resheku/my-awesome/README.md

 - [alebcay/awesome-shell](https://github.com/alebcay/awesome-shell) - A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
 Inspired by awesome-php.
 - [anderspitman/awesome-tunneling](https://github.com/anderspitman/awesome-tunneling) - List of ngrok/Cloudflare Tunnel alternatives and other tunneling software and services.
 Focus on self-hosting.
 - [arogozhnikov/python3_with_pleasure](https://github.com/arogozhnikov/python3_with_pleasure) - A short guide on features of Python 3 with examples
 - [atinfo/awesome-test-automation](https://github.com/atinfo/awesome-test-automation) - A curated list of awesome test automation frameworks, tools, libraries, and software for different programming languages.
-Sponsored by https://zapple.tech
+Sponsored by https://zapple.tech and https://automated-testing.info
 - [awesome-foss/awesome-sysadmin](https://github.com/awesome-foss/awesome-sysadmin) - A curated list of amazingly awesome open-source sysadmin resources.
 - [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers
 - [carlosperate/awesome-pyproject](https://github.com/carlosperate/awesome-pyproject) - An Awesome List of projects using the pyproject.toml Python configuration file.